rnelson0/puppetconf/2016/one/02_details.md

 <!SLIDE incremental>

 # Troubleshooting

-* Collect logs from the master and canaries.
+* Collect logs from the master and canaries
-* Revert your production environment to previous version (if applicable).
+* Revert your production environment
-* Analyze cause.
+* Analyze cause
-* Refactor and remediate your code and data.
+* Refactor and remediate your code and data
-* Try again.
+* Try again
-* Learn from failures and how to prevent them in the future - additional tests, better process, etc.
+* Learn from failures, prevent them in the future